OsoaGH/FromStutterFixUpdated/README.md

 ## Usage

-There is a standalone .exe version which doesn't touch the game files, but needs to be run manually each time.
-There is also a .dll version which loads automatically, I recommend using it with Elden Mod Loader.
+There is a standalone .exe version which doesn't touch the game files, but needs to be run manually each time and there is also a .dll version which loads automatically.
 Both do the same thing.

 Note: EAC needs to be disabled for Elden Ring.